aicostmanager/aicostmanager-python/docs/tracking.md

-# Tracking Usage with `CostManager`
+# Tracking Usage with `ClientCostManager`

 For manual tracking without wrapping an API client, see [Manual Usage Tracking](tracker.md).

-`CostManager` provides a small wrapper around any API client so that the client's activity can be analysed.
+`ClientCostManager` provides a small wrapper around any API client so that the client's activity can be analysed.
 It relies on configuration returned from `CostManagerConfig` which describes how requests and responses should be inspected.
 The heavy lifting of turning that configuration